Getting Started with Blazor Scheduler Component

 This section briefly explains about how to include Blazor Scheduler component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.

-To get start quickly with Blazor Scheduler, you can check on this video:
+To get start quickly with Blazor Scheduler, you can check on this video or GitHub sample:

 Prerequisites